alphagov/govuk-infrastructure/docs/kubernetes-external-secrets.md

 The platform team is responsible for providing the ClusterSecretStore.
 Service teams are responsible for defining ExternalSecrets.

-Not discussed here is how secrets are added to SecretsManager.
+Not discussed here is how we add secrets to SecretsManager.
 It would be nice if we could avoid having Terraform config for every SecretsManager secret, and have this config live entirely in Kubernetes.
 But the lifecycle of secrets in SecretsManager is not the responsibility of ESO, so we need to figure out how